hall-lab/speedseq/README.md

 ###Manual installation

-The following installation process assumes that none of the required tools are installed.
+The following instructions for installation assumes that the required tools are not installed.
-It is recommended that the specified versions of tools are used in this release of ``speedseq``.
+It is recommended that the specified versions of tools are used for this release of ``speedseq``.
-The use of unspecified versions of the pipeline tools cannot be guaranteed to work.
+The use of unspecified versions of any pipeline tool cannot be guaranteed to work.

 ``speedseq`` can be installed with the following commands:
 ~~~~~~~~~~~~~~~~~~